mendix/docs/content/developerportal/deploy/access-restrictions.md

 When configuring an access restriction profile, you need to bear the following things in mind:

 * Access restriction profiles are configured at the *application* level and they can be reused in all the environments (test, acceptance, production) of an app
-* Access restriction profiles can contain any number of IPv4 and IPv6 address ranges, client CAs, or both
+* Access restriction profiles can contain any number of IPv4 address ranges, client CAs, or both
 * If an access restriction profile contains *both IP address ranges and client CAs*, then any match on *either* the IP range *or* the client certificate will grant access

 ### 2.1 Access Restriction Profiles for Mendix Cloud V4{#v4}